Carotid Ultrasound Doppler in Dallas

 Other Uses of a Carotid Ultrasound

-Carotid ultrasounds are also able to perform a number of other services like:
+Carotid ultrasounds are also able to:

 Typically, a physician will recommend a carotid ultrasound if the patient has medical condition that can increase the risk of a stroke such as: